Insights · January 16, 2026 · 11 min read

 Brand recognition answers a more fundamental question: does the AI actually know who you are?

 This matters most for brands with common word names or lower market presence.
-When someone asks "What is Copper?" — does AI understand they might mean the CRM, or does it only know about the metal?
-When your brand is mentioned, is it correctly identified with accurate information about what you do, or is AI confusing you with something else entirely?
+When someone asks "What is Copper?", does AI understand they might mean the CRM, or does it only know about the metal?
+Brand recognition issues are often invisible until you test specifically for them.

 Sentiment